Navy10021/Public_Opinion_Prediction/README.md

   - Use the [CLS] token or apply a pooling technique to obtain sentence-level embedding instead of token-level embedding.

       1) [CLS] Token : A word-level vector containing the meaning of the entire token within a sentence.

-      2) Mean Pooling : A sentence-level vector summarizing the semantic expression of all tokens
+      2) Mean Pooling : A sentence-level vector summarizing the semantic expression of all tokens.
       3) Max Pooling : A sentence-level vector summarizing the semantic expression of important tokens.